Stannard Rock Light: Lighthouse service

 In early winter Lake Superior's waves splashing against the stone tower of the Stannard Rock Light built a layer of ice that forced maintenance crews to hack away the ice around the door to reach the men.
 If an illness, accident, or fire occurred at the Stannard Rock Light it could be days or even weeks before the keepers got assistance.
 As one of the rock lighthouses, it was designated as a "stag station" where only men could serve.
 The keepers called the Stannard Rock Light the "Loneliest Place in the World" and it has always carried the distinction of being the "loneliest place" in the continental United States.
 Maritime historian Wes Oleszewski reported that duty at the Stannard Rock Light was so rough that of the keepers and assistant keepers, there were four resignations and three transfers in the first three seasons of the station's operation.

 The lighthouse keepers were taken off the Stannard Rock at the close of shipping season in early December.
 The towers were locked until the keepers returned in March for the start of the shipping season.
 Landing at the Stannard Rock Light was difficult, but often the more serious problem at the start of the season was the need to take sledgehammers and pickaxes to clear away layers of thick ice (1 to 2 ft deep) on the entry door, lantern, and foghorns.

 The Stannard Rock Light keepers operated the lantern and the living quarters with flammable illuminants for 60 years; the lighthouse was not electrified until after World War II.
-It was just a few years after this that an explosion of gasoline and propane tanks used to fuel the station plant destroyed the buildings on the pier and severely damaged the interior of the tower.
-The explosion killed one keeper and left three others stranded on the concrete pier at the base of the tower for three days before a passing ship discovered them and notified the Coast Guard.
-The men were rescued by the tender Woodrush.
+By this time, lighthouses around the country were gradually being automated.
+On June 18, 1961, Stannard Rock Light was in the process of being converted to automation when gasoline and propane tanks used to fuel the station plant suddenly exploded and destroyed the buildings on the pier and severely damaged the interior of the tower.
+The explosion killed one keeper and left three others stranded on the concrete pier at the base of the tower for three days before the men were rescued by the Coast Guard tender Woodrush.

-After the accident, the Coast Guard repaired the fire damage, decided that the place was too remote and dangerous, and automated the station in 1962.
+After the accident, the Coast Guard repaired the fire damage and continued with the automation of the lighthouse which was completed in 1962.
 The 1,400,000 candlepower light was replaced with a 3,000 candlepower light.
-The Coast Guard carefully disassembled the 2nd order, 12 bulls-eyed Fresnel lens, hauled it down 141 tower stairs, packed it in six wooden crates, and then lowered the crates by block and tackle 80 ft down to the crib for shipment.
+The Coast Guard carefully disassembled the 2nd-order, 12 bulls-eyed Fresnel lens, hauled it down 141 tower stairs, packed it in six wooden crates, and then lowered the crates by block and tackle 80 ft down to the crib for shipment.
 After a protracted search, the Fresnel lens was found 37 years later at the Coast Guard Academy's storage warehouse in New London, Connecticut.
 The base unit for the lens was relocated from the tower to the museum in 2000.
 The lens is now on display at the Marquette Maritime Museum.
 See, Marquette Harbor Light.